nim-lang/website/jekyll/_posts/2021-03-05-fusion-and-pattern-matching.md

 # Nim fusion

-[Fusion](https://github.com/nim-lang/fusion) contains Nim modules that are meant to be treated as an extension to stdlib.
+[Fusion](https://github.com/nim-lang/fusion) contains Nim modules that are meant to be treated as an extension to the stdlib.
 Currently, the following modules are present:

 - `fusion/smartptrs` - C++-like unique/shared pointers